ylaboratory/flambe/README.md

 > Into the Single Cell Multiverse: an End-to-End Dataset for Procedural Knowledge Extraction in Biomedical Texts.
-Dannenfelser R, Zhong J, Zhang R, Yao V. Pending OpenReview.
+Dannenfelser R, Zhong J, Zhang R, Yao V. Accepted at NeurIPS Datasets and Benchmarks.
 2023.

 ## Organization